Itsapon/Itsapon/README.md

 ### Hi there!
 My name is Robin
 ✨ Pronouns: He/him
 <br />
-✨ I'm currently learning: React Native
+✨ I'm currently learning: Vue
 <br />
 ✨ Funfact: In my free time I like to knit